monkey-jeff/terraform-provider-heroku/website/docs/r/config_association.html.markdown

 for each micro-service to pick up the new kafka clusters.
 However with this resource, user can do one `terraform apply` and let Heroku handle the rolling restarts to pick up the new config vars.

+~> **NOTE:**
+- Heroku does not have a 'sensitivity' distinction for its config variables.
+This distinction is only made during Terraform plans and applies to avoid leaking sensitive data via plan output.
+- Be careful when having config variables defined in both `heroku_app` and `heroku_config_association` resources.
+As the latter resource has a dependency on the former, any overlapping config variables in `heroku_app` will be overwritten in `heroku_config_association`.

 ## Example HCL
 ```hcl